 Conclusion

 In this contribution, it is proposed to allow SBT for inter-predicted blocks only when tu_cbf_luma of a part of the partitioned TUs equal to 1 and therefore infer tu_cbf_luma to 1 when SBT is applied to the current CU.
-It is reportedly shown that the proposed method can achieve x.xx% and x.xx% luma BD-rates with xxx% and xxx% encoding runtimes for RA and LDB, respectively.
+It is reportedly shown that the proposed method can achieve 0.00% and -0.03% luma BD-rates with 100% and 100% encoding runtimes for RA and LDB, respectively.
 Also, the proposed specification text related to the condition check for tu_cbf_luma parsing is much simpler than that of the current specification.
 It is recommended to adopt the proposed method to VVC.

 Reference